 - tea and coffee making facilities

-- cigarettes, lighters (and lighter fuel/gas) and matches (smoking is not permitted anywhere on Trust premises, including the grounds.
+- cigarettes, lighters, lighter fuel/gas and matches – smoking is not permitted anywhere on our trust grounds.
 Smoking cessation, including nicotine replacement therapy, is available for patients who want to give up smoking while in hospital.
 The use of e-cigarettes is allowed.
-Please speak to a member of staff for advice)
+Please speak to a member of staff for advice.

 Any suspicious activities will be reported to the police.
 If you see anyone acting suspiciously or discover any items you think may be drug related on the premises – please tell a member of staff.